Arcgel/The_AdaptiFork/QUICKSTART.md

 - More preset themes
 - Publish to Chrome Web Store

-But for the hackathon, you're 100% ready to go! 🚀
+But for the Hackatoberfest, you're 100% ready to go! 🚀